 Know your students, ask them questions related to their art, continue observations and dialogue.
 The benefits of meaningful learning experiences and fully engaged students are profound and life changing.

-Here is an excerpt from a recent paper written for Diane Jaquith and Nan Hathaway entitled, "The Secret Art of Boys in the Choice Based Art Room."
+Here is an excerpt from Chapter 11 of The Learner Directed Classroom," written for Diane Jaquith and Nan Hathaway entitled, "The Secret Art of Boys."

 “Bomb!”
 Seven year old John warns his classmates.
 “Kaboom!”
 He fires pretend magic marker missiles into hostile army figures depicted on a large piece of paper.
 John re-arms himself with oil pastels and unloads a barrage of machine gun bullet lines into the battle zone. “tffffffff…tfffffff!”
 He loads a stubby brush with tempera paint and thrusts it into blast fragments of jagged lines and shapes.
 “Look at that!
 A bomb!
 He got shot!”
 One of the characters in the battle scene is wounded.
 “Kaboom!”
 John’s collaborators Frank and Jimmy enter the fray.
 The trio of make believe warriors, re-arm themselves with new magic markers and slice colorful lines into the picture.
 After a prolonged exchange of simulated gun and missile fire the energetic war artists decide to expand their drawing with more glue and paper.
 As the battle spills into new territory, more soldiers, tanks and fighter jets are added.
 The battle rages on.
 The boy’s art work soon resembles a Cy Twombly abstraction (1).
 Later, the boys excitedly call their classmates over to share stories about their picture.
 After two more class sessions, the battle illustrators add crayon resist painting techniques and more colored pencil and oil pastel.
 Paper towels are used to blend areas representing fire and smoke.
 The boys are physically and emotionally in the imaginary battle, immersing themselves in the roles of U.S. military personnel with weapons of power.
 The boy’s teacher transcribes their stories into artist statements: